sciart-org/AppSciArt/docs/user_stories.md

 2. The editable flower template is shown in the screen
 3. The participant writes in it, together with other team members

-### US-23: Submit flower deliverables and template
+### US-28: Submit flower deliverables and template

 As a participant (speaker), I want to submit the completed flower template and other items, in order to deliver our proposal to the facilitators.

 1. The participant [enters the co-creation team screen](#us-20-enter-my-co-creation-team)
 2. The participant clicks the "Deliver flower" button when it is finished and all items are attached
 3. The participant confirms the submission

+TODO: COVER NOTIFICATIONS/REMIDERS